 1. How is tundra vegetation changing in response to global change?

 There is growing evidence for increasing shrubs in many tundra ecosystems.
 Increased shrubs could be due to a warming climate and improved growing conditions or a variety of other factors.
 We use historical data sets such as repeat photography to explore vegetation change in tundra ecosystems.
 We are interested in research questions such as whether shrub species have the potential to form dominant canopies at the northern range edge or whether growth forms are locally adapted.
+In our newly-funded TundraTime project, we will be exploring how plant phenology is changing as tundra ecosystems warm and the implications for carbon cycling and wildlife.

 2. Does on-the-ground vegetation change correspond with satellite observations of tundra greening?